johnalison/WorkingPhilosophy/BookNotes/OneMinuteManager.md

      they said, "You know who's really starting to come around -- the PM".
 So they brought him into office.
   - Moral: If you are first tough on behavior, then supportive of the person, it works.

-- Ask brief, important questions; speak simple truth; laugh, work and enjoy.
+- Ask brief, important questions; speak simple truth; laugh, work, and enjoy.

+#Advice #Protocol